TradMod/awesome-audits-checklists/README.md

 - [How To Multisig](https://howtomultisig.com/) - SEAL/fredrik
   Best practices on how to implement secure standard operation procedures for multisigs.

+## Support
+If you want to support this repo and its contributors, you can do it on the [Terminal](https://terminal.merit.systems/TradMod/awesome-audits-checklists).
+Thanks!

 ## Contribution
 If you'd like to contribute reach out on [X](https://x.com/TheTradMod), or Simply create a PR anon :)